Person killed in three-car crash on SH5 in Rotorua

-One person has died tonight in a three-vehicle crash on State Highway 5 at Hamurana in Rotorua.
+One person has died last night in a three-vehicle crash on State Highway 5 at Hamurana in Rotorua.

 Emergency services were called to the three-car collision near Oturoa Rd at 9.16pm, police said in a statement.